kezagiselle/kezagiselle/README.md

 ## About Me 🚀

 Hi there!
-I’m a passionate **Full-Stack Developer** with expertise in **JavaScript (React, Node.js), Python (Django, Flask), and Docker/Kubernetes, SpringBoot**.
+I’m a passionate **Full-Stack Developer** with expertise in **JavaScript (React, Node.js), Python (Django), and Docker/Kubernetes, SpringBoot**.
 I thrive on solving complex problems, diving into new technologies, and collaborating with diverse teams to build innovative solutions.

 -  🌱 Currently learning: **GraphQL, Java, and advanced TypeScript patterns**
 -  🔭 Working on: **a voice-controlled home automation dashboard and a personal finance tracker**